vtexdocs/dev-portal-content/docs/guides/Integration Guides/erp-integration-guide/erp-integration-set-up-order-integration.md

 4. Now that the appropriate action has been taken, the implementation may acknowledge to the feed that this specific item was read, passing its `handle` on a [Commit feed items](https://developers.vtex.com/vtex-developer-docs/reference/feed-v3) request.

 5. Finally, the implementation should update the order’s status to `start-handling` with the [Start handling](https://developers.vtex.com/vtex-rest-api/reference/starthandling) endpoint in the Orders API.
-[block:callout]
-{
-  "type": "info",
-  "body": "This is a basic example of a typical Orders Feed ERP integration.
+>ℹ️ This is a basic example of a typical Orders Feed ERP integration.
 There are many possibilities of more complex use.
-You can, for example, monitor different types of updates and trigger different actions for each."
+You can, for example, monitor different types of updates and trigger different actions for each.
-}
-[/block]

 ## Wrapping up

 To learn more, access our [ERP integration FAQ](https://developers.vtex.com/vtex-developer-docs/docs/faq-erp-integration).

 See also the [Feed v3 API guide](https://developers.vtex.com/vtex-rest-api/docs/feed-v3-1) and check the order [Feed v3 API reference](https://developers.vtex.com/vtex-developer-docs/reference/feed-v3).
-[block:callout]
-{
-  "type": "info",
-  "body": "You can also use a hook in order to build a reactive order integration, as oposed to the feed, with which the integration must actively retrieve events from the queue.
-To learn more about the Hook and find out which type is best for you, access the [Feed v3 API guide](https://developers.vtex.com/vtex-developer-docs/docs/feed-v3-1)."
+>ℹ️ You can also use a hook in order to build a reactive order integration, as oposed to the feed, with which the integration must actively retrieve events from the queue.
+To learn more about the Hook and find out which type is best for you, access the [Feed v3 API guide](https://developers.vtex.com/vtex-developer-docs/docs/feed-v3-1).
-}
-[/block]